AmitRoy7781/AmitRoy7781/README.md

 👨‍🎓 I am a graduate student at [Purdue Computer Science](https://www.cs.purdue.edu/) from the Fall 2022 to Present.

-🧐 My research focus is real-life applications with deep learning models e.g. LLMs and GNNs.
+🧐 My research focus is centered around applications of deep learning involving LLMs and GNNs.

 🎓 In May 2024, I fulfilled the MS degree requirement from Purdue Computer Science.

 📚 In 2020, I completed my undergrad studies at the Department of CSE, University of Dhaka, Bangladesh.

-💻 Please feel free to contact me through email [✉️](mailto:roy206@purdue.edu).
+💻 Feel free to contact me through email [✉️](mailto:roy206@purdue.edu).

 🌎 Further information is listed on my [portfolio](https://amitroy7781.github.io/).